CLAT Exam Pattern 2027 - Important Features

 Marking Scheme

-+1 for correct answer, -0.25 for wrong
++1 for correct answer, -0.25 for wrong answer

 CLAT PG Exam Pattern- Section-Wise Weightage

-CLAT PG Section-Wise Weightage
+CLAT PG Subject-Wise Distribution

 Constitutional Law